Kong/docs.konghq.com/app/gateway/2.8.x/plan-and-deploy/security/secrets-management/backends/aws-sm.md

 ## Configuration

 [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) can be configured in multiple ways.
-The current version of Kong Gateway's implementation only supports configuring via environment variables.
+The current version of {{site.base_gateway}} implementation only supports configuring via environment variables.

 ```bash